 Embrace New Experiences

-Stepping outside one’s comfort zone and engaging with new activities, cultures, or subjects can significantly broaden perspectives and stimulate learning.
+Stepping outside one’s comfort zone and engaging with new activities, cultures, or subjects can broaden perspectives and stimulate learning.
 Trying a new hobby, traveling, or even exploring a different genre of books can open up new avenues of interest.

 Seek Diverse Information Sources

 In 2026, access to information is unprecedented.
-However, it’s crucial to engage with a variety of credible sources to gain a well-rounded understanding.
+However, it’s Key to engage with a variety of credible sources to gain a well-rounded understanding.
 This includes reading books, following reputable news outlets, listening to podcasts, and participating in online courses.
 As frontiersin.org suggested in May 2024, integrating creative thinking, especially in educational contexts, highlights the need for diverse approaches to learning.

 Develop Critical Thinking Skills